-For the fiscal year ending June 30, 2014, the District's annual pension cost of \$204,381 for CALPERS was equal to the District's required and actual contributions.
-The required contribution was determined as part of the June 30, 2011, actuarial valuation using the entry age normal actuarial cost method.
-The actuarial assumptions included (a) 7.5% investment rate of return (net of administrative expenses), (b) projected annual salary increase of 3% and (c) 3% inflation rate..
-The actuarial value of CALPERS assets was determined using techniques that smooth the effects if short-term volatility in the market value of investments over a two to three year period (smoothed market value).
+For the fiscal year ending June 30, 2014, the District's annual pension cost of \$204,384 for CALPERS was equal to the District's required and actual contributions.
+The required contribution was determined as part of the June 30, 2012, actuarial valuation using the entry age normal actuarial cost method with contributions determined as a percent of pay.